 Hearing Panel Coordinator: The Hearing Panel Coordinator oversees the organization of Hearing Panels, including Sanction Hearings.
-The Coordinator can be any member of the College's faculty or staff deemed appropriate by the Assistant Vice President for Student Affairs and Dean of Students.
+The Coordinator can be any member of the College's faculty or staff deemed appropriate by the Dean of Students.
 To ensure that due process is served, the Hearing Panel Coordinator serves as resource and guide during the hearing processes but is not present for deliberations.